Commercialising Intellectual Property

 Branding

-Much has been written about the success of design-led businesses, particularly in New Zealand where our geographic isolation and exclusion from dominant global trade blocs increase the importance of product differentiation and reputation.
+Much has been written about the success of design-led businesses, particularly in New Zealand where our geographic isolation and exclusion from dominant global markets increase the importance of product differentiation and reputation.

 Branding can also play an important overall role in a successful IP strategy.
-The brand of a product/service, and controlling the appearance of that brand to end consumers, is vital in securing the overall value of the venture’s IP.
-Marketing strap-lines often supplement trade marks in forming part of the brand.
+The brand of a product or service, and controlling the appearance of that brand to end consumers, is vital in securing the overall value of the venture’s IP.
+Clever and well thought-out slogans often supplement trademarks in forming part of the brand.

-Contracts with business partners should impose appropriate branding obligations (eg the obligation to affix prescribed labels, or to not remove or alter labels affixed already) and in so doing can effectively broadcast ownership rights and promote the brand in all markets.
+Contracts with business partners should impose appropriate branding obligations to promote the brand – for example the obligation to attach prescribed trademarks or labels, or to not remove or alter trademarks or labels already attached.

-Branding/labeling can include appropriate IP notices (eg. ©, ® or TM, patent or design regn no), which indicate an intention to protect the IP using relevant laws.
+Branding and labelling can include appropriate IP notices – for example ©, ® or TM, patent or design registration number – which signify ownership and indicate an intention to protect the IP using relevant laws.

 International Considerations

-There are important differences in the way various countries treat IP, from recognition of differing rights, to varying registration regimes/requirements.
-Various other strategic and cross border issues (commercial and legal) will be relevant also.
+There are important differences in the way various countries treat IP, from recognition of differing rights, to varying registration regimes or requirements.
+Various other strategic and cross border issues – commercial and legal – will also be relevant.

 For example, when licensing products into some territories, it is unlawful to exclude all warranties in favour of the licensee.
 Such ‘limitations’ will be viewed as ineffective at law.
 There are, however, statutory minimums that can be adopted.